ourcodingclub/ourcodingclub.github.io/_tutorials/dataviz-beautification-synthesis.md

 This does the job, but it's not particularly beautiful and everything is rather on the grey side.

-<b>With the growing popularity of `ggplot2`, oen thing that stands out is that here we have used all of the default `ggplot2` options.
+<b>With the growing popularity of `ggplot2`, one thing that stands out is that here we have used all of the default `ggplot2` options.
 Similarly, when we use the default `ggplot2` colours like in the violin plots earlier on, most people now recognise those, so you risk people immediately thinking "I know those colours, ggplot!" versus pausing to actually take in your scientific message.
 So making a graph as "yours" as possible can make your work more memorable!</b>

 ```r
 (histogram2 <- ggplot(carex, aes(x = hits)) +